 Being a vegan, you have to look for special products to substitute animal foods.
-What is more, everything you are going to eat should be not only cruelty-free but also healthy.
+What is more, if you follow a vegan diet, everything you are going to eat should be not only cruelty-free but also healthy.

 I think that you try to use only vegetable oils in cooking and baking.
-Maybe you’ve heard or ever used the canola one, which is popular nowadays.
+Maybe you’ve heard or even used the canola one, which is popular nowadays.